owen-ingram/CS381/as9/README.md

 2. Inside the AS9 file run the command `rm -rf build`, then make a new build folder `mkdir build`, change into this build folder `cd build`, inside the build folder, run `cmake ..` and `make` to compile the libraries.
 To run the program, use the command, `./as9`.

 3. W to increase speed, S to decrease speed.
 A/D to rotate.
+Enter to open chat.

 Conenado - A frustrating game with backwards controls, try to control the cone into the sphere(the goal), to score a point.

+Extra credit: Start game button, multithreading, chat box